Visiting the charming town of Hoi An in Vietnam

 Vietnam Travel Guide

-Vietnam is an amazing destination, with its bustling cities, friendly people, delicious food, instagram-worthy sites, war-torn history, and much more.
+Vietnam is an amazing destination, with its bustling cities, friendly people, delicious food, fascinating history, beautiful landscapes, and more.

-This travel guide and posts on Vietnam have been updated as of January 2022.
+This travel guide and posts on Vietnam are updated as of April 2026.

 Hanoi